Encapsulating View State

 This type of complexity means that, ideally, this view should be tested, and it only has two sources of data to observe.
 A more complex view will almost certainly require tests to ensure that it’s handling the interconnected states properly.

-Expose the View, Not the Data
+Expose the View, Not the Data⌗

-Instead of exposing data that the ViewModel has loaded, complete with loading state and error messages, we can simplify our view layer, and our test requirements, by updating our ViewModels to expose only the data that the views require, encapsulated in a ViewState.
+has loaded, complete with loading state and error messages, we can simplify our view layer, and our test requirements, by updating our ViewModel

 We can start by looking not at our data and data sources, but at the view itself.
 When defining a view layout in XML or the layout editor we don’t think “I need to display a user here”, instead we think “I need a TextView to display a username string here”.
 This is because we are thinking about what the view shows, not what it represents.

-Using that same logic we can identify the specific data that the view requires and encapsulate that in a ViewState object.
-The ViewState should include all of the data that’s required to construct the view, without the view needing to know intricate details about our model data.
+should include all of the data that’s required to construct the view, without the view needing to know intricate details about our model data.

-Here, for example, is how we might represent a UserViewState for the previous example.
-Notice that it doesn’t expose model data like Users and Repositories, instead it exposes simple elements like images and text.
+for the previous example.
+Notice that it doesn’t expose model data like Users

 data class UserViewState(